Robbins v. Lower Merion School District: Motions; injunction and legal fees granted

 The judge issued an order in April 2010 granting Haltzman's motion requiring Cafiero to let Haltzman make copies of the hard drives of her two personal computers, to determine whether Cafiero had used the software to spy on students, and transferred images to her own computers.
-The judge issued an order in May, requiring school officials to arrange for 40 high school students and their parents to see the images secretly taken from their laptops.
-Judge DuBois in June 2010 ordered the district to share with a consultant for Robbins some of its computer evidence, gathered in an investigation conducted by lawyers and computer experts hired by the defendants.
+The judge issued an order in May, requiring school officials to arrange for 40 high school students and their parents to see the images taken secretly from their laptops.
+Judge DuBois in June 2010 ordered the district to share with a consultant for Robbins some of its computer evidence, gathered in an investigation performed by lawyers and computer experts hired by the defendants.

 The district suggested that Robbins had a 'loaner' laptop, because he had not paid a $55 insurance fee which would have permitted him to use a regular computer.
 In a 2009 letter to parents, Harriton High School Principal Kline said that "no uninsured laptops are permitted off campus", and said that students who had not paid the insurance fee could use a loaner.
-Asked if Robbins took a loaner computer home without authorization, Young declined to comment.
+Asked if Robbins took a loaner computer home without authorization, Young refused to comment.
 Haltzman denied that Robbins was ever notified that his computer use was a problem, and said that Robbins had taken his computer home "every single day" for a month.
 He also pointed out that while Robbins was one of about 20 students who had not paid the $55 insurance fee, he was the only one tracked.

-On August 31, 2010, Judge DuBois ordered the school district, as the losing party, to pay plaintiffs' attorney his legal fees related to his bringing the action that led to the preliminary injunction against the school district's secret webcam monitoring, inasmuch as plaintiffs were the successful "prevailing party" in a civil rights case.
+On August 31, 2010, Judge DuBois ordered the school district, as the losing party, to pay plaintiffs' attorney his legal fees related to his bringing the action that resulted in the preliminary injunction against the school district's secret webcam monitoring, inasmuch as plaintiffs were the successful "prevailing party" in a civil rights case.